-This plan is likely to be useful to all staff, in particular senior officers or managers, who may become involved in emergency response and recovery work.
+The plan is targeted at all personnel who may become involved in emergencies, particularly those at a senior level.
+It aims to develop a shared understanding of multi-agency response and recovery arrangements across responding agencies.
 It is intended to be a stand-alone plan that can be used for training purposes in advance of emergencies and for reference purposes during an emergency event, situation or major incident.